 Children’s books businesses publish children’s books, bringing illustrated stories to print.
 For businesses that have captivating books, the industry offers plenty of opportunity.
-Children’s book sales surpassed those of adult books in 2014, selling more than 2.7 billion books that year.
+The children's book market is expected to keep growing, with current revenues at roughly $11 billion.

 Additionally, business owners who start this type of business are in good company.
 Not only do many people have successful children’s book businesses today, but one of the most successful children’s authors in modern history began by self-publishing her work.
 Beatrix Potter funded the first runs of both Peter Rabbit and The Tailor of Gloucester.
 The two stories are popular even to this day.